Skoropis: Development

-Initially, the characters were composed mainly of straight lines, as is typical for the cyrillic uncial and semi-ustav.
+Initially, the characters were composed mainly of straight lines, as is typical for the Cyrillic uncial and semi-ustav.
 In the second half of the 16th century, and especially at the beginning of the 17th century, semicircular strokes became the main lines of writing.
-In the second half of the 17th century, when many different variants of writing were spread, and one can observe features typical for that time in cursive writing: less ligature and more roundness.
+In the second half of the 17th century many different variants of writing were spread and one can observe features typical for that time in cursive writing: less ligature and more roundness.
 At the end of the century, the round outlines of letters became even smoother and more decorative.
 The cursive writing of that time gradually distanced itself from semi-ustav forms.
 In the later period, straight lines and curves acquire equilibrium, and letters become more symmetrical and rounded.
 Unification of letter shapes in the 18th–19th centuries in both office and school led to the emergence of today's handwriting in the 19th century.